alexsharabayko/stocks-simple/README.md

 - It's better increase test coverage (now it's very low, just for presentation)

 ## What should be clarified if it wasn't just a homework task

+- What we should to show if portfolio is empty
+- What we should to show if a stock details is not loaded
+- Loading states: on portfolio load, on details load, add adding a stock, on removing a stock
+- Do we need to show any confirmation on remove click?
+- Consider ability of bulk removing